Inner horizon instability and the unstable cores of regular black holes: Generalized Ori model

-Well-known examples include the Vaidya--Reissner--Nordstr\"om spacetime in which $M(m,r)=m-e^2/2r$, or the Hayward spacetime in which $M(m,r)=mr^3/(r^3+2m\ell^2)$ \cite{Hayward2006}.
+Well-known examples include the Vaidya--Reissner--Nordstr\"om spacetime in which $M(m(v),r)=m(v)-e^2/2r$, or the Hayward spacetime in which $M(m(v),r)=m(v)r^3/(r^3+2m(v)\ell^2)$ \cite{Hayward2006}.

-Following reference \cite{Ori:1991zz}, we now consider a dynamical model of a null shell $\Sigma$ which divides the {black hole} into two subregions $\mathcal{R}_-$ and $\mathcal{R}_+$, such that $\mathcal{R}_-$ is on the same side of $\mathscr{I}^{-}$, as shown by the Penrose diagram in fig.~\ref{fig:diagram}.
+Following \cite{Ori:1991zz}, we now consider a dynamical model of a null shell $\Sigma$ which divides the {black hole} into two subregions $\mathcal{R}_-$ and $\mathcal{R}_+$, such that $\mathcal{R}_-$ is on the same side of $\mathscr{I}^{-}$, as shown by the Penrose diagram in fig.~\ref{fig:diagram}.

 Therefore we can parametrize $\mathcal{R}_-$ by the same advanced null coordinate $v_-$ of $\mathscr{I}^-$, while we shall choose a distinct null coordinate $v_+$ to parametrize $\mathcal{R}_+$.
 By continuity, the radial coordinate $r$ is the same on both regions, while the mass function $m(v)$ depends on the region, so that we shall distinguish $m_-(v_-)$ and $m_+(v_+)$.

-On the other hand, the matching conditions imply that both $v_-$ and $v_+$ can be expressed \emph{on $\Sigma$} in terms of a single affine coordinate $\lambda$ \cite{Barrabes1991}.
+It can be shown that the matching conditions imply that both $v_-$ and $v_+$ can be expressed \emph{on $\Sigma$} in terms of a single affine coordinate $\lambda$ \cite{Barrabes1991}.
 We will define $\lambda$ in such a way that it is negative and $\lambda\to0$ when $v_-\to\infty$.
 Additionally, the radius of the shell can be expressed as a function $R(\lambda)$ of the affine parameter.

 The functional form of $m_-(v_-)$ is dictated by Price's law \cite{Price1971,Price1972} to be